The secret recipe for a Happy Shearing Day on your homestead

 I placed 5 doughnuts into the oil and allowed them to get golden brown on the bottoms.
 They will rise significantly while they are frying.
 Then I flipped them and cooked the second side until it was golden brown.
 Using a slotted spoon or spatula I removed the doughnuts from the oil, allowing them to drain over the oil briefly, before putting them into the cinnamon sugar.
 Drag them through the cinnamon sugar to coat all sides.
 And fry the next five.
 I made 12 doughnuts for the coffee break.

 I put a pot of soup on the woodstove and preheated the oven to 400F before putting the buns in the oven on their baking sheet.
 30 minutes later the table was set, the buns were out of the oven and the soup was ready.
-Shearing was complete and all that remained was the clean up.
-I had a good visit with my helpers while the shearer moved on to the next farm: The end to a perfect shearing day.
+Shearing was complete and all that remained was the clean-up.
+I had a good visit with my helpers while the shearer moved on to the next farm: The end to a perfect, happy shearing day.

-To ensure a successful shearing day, organize ahead of time.
+To ensure a successful, good, happy shearing day, organize ahead of time.

 Arrange for helpers